spinnaker/spinnaker/clouddriver-aws/README.md

 is that AWS AMI images are registered in that account (using Rosco or some other) and from there we share those AMIs into the deployment account on deploy.
 The default value for `default.bake.account` is `default`, so if you don't have an account named `default` any more you will want to update the `orca.yml` with whichever account is the source of custom AWS AMIs.
+If the default account is missing, the value further falls back to `providers.aws.primaryCredentials.name`.